jostrzol/mst-proj/README.md

   Required to run the `3-pid-bm` project.
 - `WIFI_PASS` -- password of WiFi network that ESP programs can connect to.
   Required to run the `3-pid-bm` project.
-- `ESPFLASH_PORT` -- usb device used to flash ESP programs.
+- `ESPFLASH_PORT` -- USB device used to flash ESP programs.
 If left empty, `espflash` will find it automatically (slower).
-- `ESPFLASH_BAUD=115200` -- baudrate for flashing ESP programs.
+- `ESPFLASH_BAUD=115200` -- baud rate for flashing ESP programs.
 If left empty, `espflash` will pick the safest (slowest) possible option.

 ### Raspberry Pi configuration